faouzioudouh/react-tracker/README.md

  *
  * There is two types of event listeners
  * 1- Listener with eventType specified it will be called when the given eventType is fired/dispatched
- * 2- Listener with no eventType it will be called whenevent an event fired/dispatched
+ * 2- Listener with (*) eventType it will be called whenevent an event fired/dispatched
  * Think of the last type of listeners as `jQuery.on('*', callback)`
  * You can use `switch` statement to handle multiple events in one listener */